biniamsea2/LAB05OOPPrinciplesPart1/README.md

-# Lab 05 Part 1
+# Lab 05 and 6 Interfaces Part 1 and 2

-LAB 05: Lab 05 OOP Priniciples Part 1
+# Lab 05 and 6 Interfaces Part 1 and 2

 *Author: Biniam Tesfamariam*

 ----

 ## Description
-This is a C# application that uses classes, inheritance, abstract, virtual, and override features.
+This is a C# application that uses classes, inheritance, abstract, virtual, interfaces, and override features.

 ## What's being used: